 What are steroids?

 There are countless other steroids out there, but the ones listed above are particularly popular.
-There are so many types of steroid because each one provides different characteristics.
+There are so many types of steroid because each one provides different characteristics for body building.
 Some promote increases in strength, while others help you to burn fat.
 They are synergized in different ways, they have different half-lives, they provide different effects and side effects, and they are taken in different dosages.

 Types of steroids

 Because there are so many different types of steroid, we can’t possibly list each one.
 What we will say however, is that steroids come in two forms.
 They are either injectable, or they can be taken orally.
 Injectable steroids are steroids which are either water of oil-based and have to be injected into the body.
 Oral steroids come in tablet form and have to be taken orally, just as you’d taken a pain-killing tablet.
 People seem to assume that oral steroids are weaker than injectables because taking a tablet is easier and less-extreme than injecting yourself.
 However, the truth is that oral steroids are typically more extreme and harmful than injectables because they have to pass through the liver, and they cause liver damage and toxicity.
 Injectable steroids bypass the liver completely.